shubhamchopra/shubhamchopra.github.io/posts/2016-02-20-hello-world.markdown

     - git push github :master 2>&1 | grep -v http
     - git push github master:master 2>&1 | grep -v http

+Lastly, you can also tell Travis to send you notifications on the build process.
+Here I am telling Travis to send me an email always on success.
+By default, it always sends an email on failures.

+    notifications:
+      email:
+        recipients:
+          - email@example.com
+        on_success: always

 If you aren't hosting your blog on your own website, you don't need the line where __CNAME__ file is created.

 ### The _secure_ section